 The amendments clarify how to account for deferred tax assets related to debt instruments measured at fair value.
-As the Company has no debt instruments, the company anticipates that this change will have no impact on the financial statements.
-This standard is effective for annual reporting periods beginning on or after January 1, 2017.
-IFRS 9 Financial Instruments
+As the Company has no debt instruments, this change had no impact on the financial statements.

 The following new standards, and amendments to standards and interpretations, were not yet effective and have not been applied in preparing these condensed consolidated interim financial statements.